irskep/cheapo_website/README.md

 Whenever you make a change to your database, follow these steps:

 1. Make the change in your Python source code.
+Consider using [deferred column loading](https://docs.sqlalchemy.org/en/14/orm/loading_columns.html#deferred-column-loading) to eliminate runtime errors before your migration has been applied to your database.
 2. Run `make local-db-migrate` (alias for `poetry run flask --app server db migrate`) to create the migration files.
 Check them by hand.
 3. Run `make local-db-upgrade` (alias for `poetry run flask --app server db upgrade`)
 4. Commit your changes.